 Too big for compact kitchens

 Timer doesn’t run while auto sensing

 For most, a microwave is an essential kitchen appliance.
-If you haven’t bought once since you moved into your first apartment, though, you may need a refresher on what to look for.
 When it comes to shopping for a new microwave you need to consider the size and type (countertop, over the range, or built-in) that best suits your space, as well as how much wattage you need (generally, higher wattage equals faster cooking time) and what presets you’d like.